-When devising emergency plans, Wisconsin Youth Company requires staff to include special considerations for children with health and behavior needs.
-Staff should plan for how they can best help all children in an emergency.
-Children who have hearing, mobility or visually limited considerations and those with language barriers may require special assistance in planning.
+When devising emergency plans, Wisconsin Youth Company requires staff to include considerations for children with special health and behavior needs.
+In pre-planning for an emergency, staff will develop plans for children who may need special assistance that may include, but is not limited to, children who have unique behavior, hearing, visual, mobility or communication considerations.